OCHA-DAP/hdx-scraper-cod-population/README.md

 [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-scraper-cod-population/badge.svg?branch=main&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-scraper-cod-population?branch=main)

-This script extracts data from the COD population statistics datasets on HDX to create a global dataset.
-It makes several hundred read calls to HDX and one write.
+This script extracts data from the COD population statistics datasets on HDX to create a global dataset and a HAPI dataset.
+It makes several hundred read calls to HDX and two writes.
 It is run every day.

 ## Development